Ash-86/Chord-Level-Filter/README.md

  ## Changelog
  ### v1.1
- - Plugin name changed to Filter-Copy Note Levels
+ - Plugin name changed to Filter Similar Note Levels
  - Bug fix: Running the plugin when an annotation is selected doesn't crash the system anymore.
  - Bug fix: Selection now extends till the end of the score correctly.
  - Top notes can now be selected when there are chords with different sizes.